Childminding Practice 5N1766 FETAC Level 5 Assignment Example Ireland

 Using Strategies to Make the Childminding Practice Much Effective

 For example – With the activities of cooking, cleaning, gardening and meal preparation daily by the childminder can teach children to enjoy their experiences.
-They can also learn certain basic language, social, maths and science skills from these daily tasks.
+They can also learn certain basic language, social, maths, and science skills from these daily tasks.

 Any person caring for children for more than two hours must be registered with Health and Social Care Trust.
-Childminders caring for more than three children are covered by the Childcare Act, 1991.
+Childminders caring for more than three children are covered by the Childcare Act, of 1991.

 Assessment Techniques of Childminding Practice 5N1766 Course